rstcloud/rstcloud-mssentinel/README.md

-# Threat Intelligence Enrichment Playbooks for Azure Sentinel
+# Threat Intelligence Enrichment Playbooks for Microsoft Sentinel

-This repository contains Azure Logic Apps and scripts designed to work with threat intelligence in Azure Sentinel.
+This repository contains Azure Logic Apps and scripts designed to work with threat intelligence in Microsoft Sentinel.
 The SOAR playbooks integrate with the RST Cloud API, fetching detailed threat intelligence information for IP addresses, domains, URLs, and file hashes associated with security incidents.

 ## Content Descriptions